Agencies Responsible for regulating drones in Connecticut

 UAS in State Parks

 Remote control aircraft and drones fly at low altitudes and rely on a fuel or battery motor to stay aloft.
 Failure of the motor or other equipment will result in an uncontrolled descent, which could result in injury to others or damage to state or personal property.
 Additionally, the operation of these aircraft by an untrained pilot also creates the risk of injury and/or property damage.
 As there is currently no licensing requirement for pilots, there is no reliable mechanism for DEEP to be assured of pilot competence.
-This type of potentially hazardous activity is prohibited by our Park and Forest Regulations (Regulations of CT State Agencies §23-4-1 (o)).
+The Park and Forest Regulations (Regulations of CT State Agencies §23-4-1 (o)) prohibit this type of potentially hazardous activity.

 The operation of these aircraft is noisy.
 Activities that create noise that infringes on the ability of other park-goers to enjoy their visit to the park or forest are prohibited by our regulations at §23-4-1(x).
 The impact of this noise on wildlife in our parks and forests is another concern.
-Activities that are disruptive to wildlife are prohibited by our regulations at §23-4-1(b).
+The regulations at §23-4-1(b) prohibit activities that are disruptive to wildlife.

 If you have questions or need additional information on Connecticut State Parks and Forests, please contact the State Parks Division by e-mail at deep.stateparks@ct.gov or by phone at 860-424-3200.